 Everyone is family at Gino‘s, a neighborhood Italian joint.
 From their classic, checkered red and white tablecloths to family-style dining options for large groups, it’s a homey dinner experience that warms the soul, whether you order cioppino seafood stew or Grandma Jean’s pasta.

 Likewise, A Cena also delivers a sensory experience that tickles the palate with exquisite Italian fare, a comforting atmosphere and great service.
-House-made pastas like Maine lobster ravioli and Tuscan-braised rabbit pappardelle burst with flavor.
-And, of course there’s a wine to match everything on the menu, whether you’re there for lunch, dinner or dessert.
+House-made pasta like Maine lobster ravioli and Tuscan-braised rabbit pappardelle burst with flavor.
+And, of course, there’s a wine to match everything on the menu, whether you’re there for lunch, dinner or dessert.

 The behemoths at Killer Burger aren’t for the faint of heart — bacon is pre-mixed into each 1/3-lb patty.
 Locals salivate for their signature creation, which comes slathered with peanut butter, pickles and even more sizzling pork.

 Meat-lovers also line up at Reverend’s BBQ, a neighborhood barbecue joint by the team behind legendary local steakhouse Laurelhurst Market.
 Southern-style plates arrive piled with tender pork ribs, crispy fried chicken and juicy smoked sausage.

 Food & Wine declared Relish Gastropub one of America’s best gastropubs in 2014, giving credit to the eatery’s tasty seasonal menu, late-night bites and 20 rotating taps of Pacific Northwest craft beer.
 Arrive early (3–6 p.m.) for “social hour” plates like pan-fried oysters, mushroom toast and juicy cheeseburgers smeared with sweet onion jam.